 Intensive vocabulary building and study of idiomatic usage.
 Practice in oral reports based on topics of general interest.
 Advanced problems in syntax and weekly themes written in Spanish.
-Laboratory time is required weekly.

 SPA E252 Advanced Spanish II

 Prerequisite: SPA E251, a foreign language placement test, or permission of the instructor.
 Students who place outside the range designated for this class will not be permitted to take this course for credit.